 - Jumpa lagi (Sounds like: "joom-pah log-ee"): See you again / meet again

 Are Bahasa Malaysia and Bahasa Indonesia the Same?

 Bahasa Malaysia, the language of Malaysia, shares many similarities with Bahasa Indonesia.
-In fact, people from the two countries can generally understand each other well.
+In fact, people from the two countries can generally understand each other.
 But there are also many differences.
-Some expressions are more common in one than the other.

-One example of how Malaysian greetings differ is selamat tengah hari (sounds like: ''suh-lah-mat ten-gah har-ee") which is a way to say good afternoon rather than selamat sore.
-Also, they are more apt to say selamat petong for good evening.
+One example of how Malaysian greetings differ is selamat tengah hari (sounds like: ''suh-lah-mat ten-gah har-ee") which is a way to say good afternoon rather than selamat siang or selamat sore.
+Also, they are more apt to say selamat petang for good evening.

 Another major difference is with the words bisa and boleh.
-In Malaysia, "can/able" is boleh, but in Indonesia, boleh is often a term applied to foreigners (i.e., you can rip her off or pull a fast one).
-Indonesians say bisa for "can/able" but Malaysians often use bisa for "poison" — big difference!
+In Malaysia, boleh means "can" or "able."
+In Indonesia, boleh is often a pejorative term applied to foreigners (i.e., you can pull a scam on her or ask a higher price).